 Build your network

-Research into mental health happens within NHS Trusts, Mental Health trusts, and local authorities.
-Research networks also exist to connect practitioners working in these contexts with researchers who are based within universities.
-If you are employed by an organisation where research is not happening at the moment, it's a good idea to approach the applied research collaboration (ARC) or biomedical research centre (BRC) nearest you to establish links with people who are carrying out research.
-Through these organisations and the connections you will develop, you will start to hear about research that is happening in your area, opportunities you can take advantage of, and funding calls which could support your own research ideas.
+In the UK, research into mental health often happens within NHS Trusts, mental health trusts, local authorities and charities.
+NHS institutions are linked up with universities in local, regional and national research networks.
+These research networks (which are known by various different acronyms - many of which we cover below) allow professionals and practitioners to connect and collaborate with academic researchers.
+If you are interested in getting involved in research, it's a good idea to approach the R&D department in your organisation.
+Through this, you will start to establish links with people who are already carrying out research.
+Through regional organisations like ARCs and BRCs, you will start to hear about research that is happening in your area, opportunities you can take advantage of, and funding calls which could support your own research ideas.

-NIHR BRCs are collaborations between universities and NHS organisations (including some mental health trusts) that bring together academics and clinicians to translate lab-based scientific breakthroughs into potential new treatments, diagnostics and medical technologies.
+The Mental Health BRCs are collaborations between universities and NHS organisations (including some mental health trusts) that bring together academics and clinicians to translate lab-based scientific breakthroughs into potential new treatments, diagnostics and medical technologies.
+There are many BRCs across the UK and two that are particularly focused on mental health.
+Many others have mental health themes or workstreams.

 NIHR Mental Health Translational Research Collaboration (TRC)